Phrasal Verbs with Give: Meanings, Examples, and Usage (B2–C1)

 • He gave up smoking to improve his health.

-• After years of struggling, he gave up his dream of becoming an actor.
-Phrasal verbs with “give”
+• After years of struggling, she gave up her dream of becoming an actor.

-• After several failed attempts, she gave up trying to fix the old car.
+• She gave up trying to fix the old car.

 Give in

-• After hours of debating, she finally gave in and accepted his proposal.
+• After hours of arguing, she finally gave in.

-• The enemy troops weren’t prepared to give in without a fight.
+• The rebels refused to give in without a fight.

-• She gave in her resignation letter yesterday.
+• He gave in his resignation yesterday.
+(BrE)

 Give out

-• The teacher gave out the test results to the students.
+• The teacher gave out the test papers.

-• The radio station gave out the emergency warning.
+• The radio station gave out an emergency warning.

 Give away

-• His nervous expression gave away his true feelings.
+• Her smile gave away her true feelings.

-• She gave away her rights to the property in the legal agreement.
+• He gave away the property in the legal agreement.

 Give off

-• The flowers give off a lovely fragrance.
+• The flowers give off a pleasant scent.

-• He gives off a confident vibe whenever he speaks.
+• He gives off a calm, confident impression.

 Give back

-• I need to give back the book I borrowed from the library.
+• I need to give back the book I borrowed.

-• The government promised to give back the land to its rightful owners.
+• The land was finally given back to its owners.

 Give over

-• Give over complaining and do something about it!
+• Oh, give over complaining and get on with it! (informal)

-• The enemy troops gave over after a long battle.
+• The troops gave over after days of fighting.

 • The project was given over to a new manager.